winitzki/lamonte-jexer-wikis/High-Level-Design.md

 * A Cell can have text AND image data.
 The text is a single codepoint, which is a gross oversimplification preventing the use of color emojis 🙁 .
 The image is a "cell-sized" RGBA bitmap.
-When an image is set on a Cell, the hash code for that image is computed, and the flag indicating whether it has transparent pixels is reset to "unknown".
+When an image is set on a Cell, the hash code for that image is removed, and the flag indicating whether it has transparent pixels is reset to "unknown".

 * The internal cell size in pixels for single-head applications is the same as that provided by the terminal.
 For multi-head applications,